tms4517/networkOnChip/README.md

 - **Four neighboring routers** (North, South, East, West) - except edge routers which have fewer connections
-- **Two local Network Interface (NI)**: one converts packets from the router to a communication protocol that an IP block can understand; the other converts a communication protocol to packets that can be routed.
+- **Two local Network Interface (NI)**: one converts packets from the router to a communication protocol that an IP block can understand; the other converts a communication protocol from IP blocks to packets that can be routed.

 The mesh size is configurable via the `GRID_WIDTH` parameter (minimum 2x2 grid).